shubhamjain/earphone-event/README.md

 How can this be used?
 ====================

 I originally made it to control VLC player from button presses but the module is of feeble use, as of now.
-For using this, you must have a way detect the noise, which means you must have a machine with a combo jack.
-Secondly, I have only tried my pair of samsung earphones and I am not sure how the other pairs work.
+For using this, you must have a way detect the noise, implying you have a machine with a combo jack [mic + headphone combined jack].
+Secondly, I have only tried my pair of samsung earphones; I am not sure how the other pairs would work on this.
+The `example.py` shows an example on using the module.